What kind of anxiety do you have?

 What kind of habits cause false anxiety?

-- Drinking coffee before breakfast (or drinking in excess)
+- Drinking coffee before breakfast (or drinking coffee in excess)

-- Doom scrolling on waking and before bed
+- Doom scrolling before bed and on waking

 - Doing high intensity exercise at the wrong time in my cycle